 Many seniors enjoy celebrating the New Year, and this is the perfect time for them to plan their resolutions for the upcoming year.
 However, seniors sometimes get tired of the same old resolutions that have been broken in the past.
 Here are a few fun and healthy New Year’s resolutions your elderly loved one is sure to appreciate and find easy to achieve.

 1. Try a New Healthy Food Each Week

 Meal planning can become boring.
 Encourage your loved one to expand his or her culinary skills by making it a goal to prepare a new type of food each week.
 Whether adding some acai berries to a breakfast smoothie or venturing into more exotic dishes, your loved one can look forward to turning mealtimes into an adventure.

 Consider hiring a professional caregiver if your loved one needs help planning meals.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable in-home care.
-Prescott, AZ, families trust in Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable home care.
+Prescott, families trust in Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.